jfalcou/kyosu/doc/index.md

 ---------

-Operators (as said before) `+`, `-`, `*` and `/` can be used in infix form and can mix cayley-dickson values of different dimensinalities.
+Operators (as said before) `+`, `-`, `*` and `/` can be used in infix form and can mix cayley-dickson values of different dimensionalities.
 Of course the biggest dimensionlity is recovered in the output.

 Prefix forms are also provided as `add`, `sub`, `multiply` and `div`.
 Also plus and minus for unary versions.